 - EU citizens: Confirmation of your temporary residence issued by the Ministry of the Interior

-- Third country citizens: visa/long term residence permit/permanent residence permit issued by Ministry of the Interior
+- Third country citizens: visa/long term residence permit/permanent residence permit issued by the Ministry of the Interior

 3) you must have no ongoing sentence of prohibition to drive motor vehicles imposed by a court or administrative authority.

 1) file an application form "Žádost o přijetí k výuce a výcviku"